-This is literally the best four layer taco dip you will ever have.
+Ready for a touchdown recipe everyone will love?
+This is hands down the best four layer taco dip you will ever make.
 No frills, four layers of utter deliciousness, with the option to bake and serve.
 Plus, it's fully meal-prep friendly.
 Grab some tortilla chips and dig in!

 This recipe came about at least a decade ago when I made it for the first time for Super Bowl.
 Ever since, it's become a staple Game Day snack, but can easily be made year round.

-- Ground meat: I like to use traditional ground beef in my taco dip, but you can definitely use ground turkey if that's your prerogative.
+- Ground meat: I like to use traditional ground beef in my taco dip, but you can definitely use ground turkey if that's your jam.

 - Sour cream: a second layer of the dip.